nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Output:**
 ```
-Here are the list of commands:
+Here is the list of commands:
 --------------------------------------------------------------------------------------------------------------
 | Action                            | Format                                                                 |
 --------------------------------------------------------------------------------------------------------------